isp tracking

 Why is Your ISP Tracking You?

 On most occasions, there’s probably no one spending their time behind a desk and monitoring every move you make.
-However, that certainly does not mean that their systems do not store your browsing history or, worse, share or sell it to third-parties.
+However, that certainly does not mean that their systems do not store your browsing history or share or sell it to third parties.

-Your Internet Service Provider (ISP) keeps track of all your clicks for many reasons.
-These providers are in business, and their goal is to maximize their revenues.
-Therefore, to them, your browsing history is a considerable revenue stream.
-A majority of ISPs gather anonymous browsing logs before selling them to marketing firms.
+For many reasons, your Internet Service Provider (ISP) keeps track of all your clicks.
+These providers are in business, aiming to maximize their revenues.
+Therefore, your browsing history is a considerable revenue stream for them.
+Most ISPs gather anonymous browsing logs before selling them to marketing firms.

-Lately, some internet providers are moving to make matters concerning privacy somewhat a premium add-on.
-This means that they can use your browsing history and market you in the same manner websites do.
+Lately, some internet providers are moving to make privacy concerns a premium add-on.
+This means they can use your browsing history and market you as websites do.
 Furthermore, data collected by your ISP can easily be accessed by third-party firms such as government agencies or the police.

 How Your ISP Profits from Tracking You

-Your Internet Service Provider works in almost the same way as Google does.
-By storing your data, they then go ahead to forge partnerships with marketers and advertisers who push their adverts to a particular demographic region.
+Your Internet Service Provider works almost the same way Google does.
+After storing your data, they forge partnerships with marketers and advertisers who push their ads to a particular demographic region.

-Even though these advertisers and marketers refute that the adverts they send to people aren’t linked to IP addresses, the truth is that this is actually the case.
-To add salt to an injury, President Trump repealed the proposed online privacy laws, a move that gave ISPs more freedom in using the data they gather and profit from it by selling to marketers and advertisers.
+Even though these advertisers and marketers refute that the ads they send to people aren’t linked to IP addresses, the truth is that this is actually the case.
+To add insult to injury, President Trump repealed the proposed online privacy laws, a move that gave ISPs more freedom in using the data they gather and profiting from it by selling it to marketers and advertisers.

 How to Stop Your ISP from Tracking You